-You might find that for one reason or another, you want to control your Android phone right from your laptop.
-Maybe you have dreams of playing mobile games on the big screen, or maybe you just need to answer messages.
-Either way, the process is extremely simple with a little bit of software help.
+You might find that you want to control your Android phone right from your laptop for one reason or another.
+Maybe you have dreams of playing mobile games on the big screen, or perhaps you just need to answer messages.
+Either way, the process is straightforward with a little bit of software help.
 There are a few mobile apps you can try as well as a few web apps to consider.
 Here are the best ways to control Android from a PC.

 See also: 15 best free Android apps right now